Jose-cod7/Jose-cod7/README.md

 I'm José Arriaga from México.
 I really enjoy learning languages and frameworks like React and I'm also learning Vue.js.
 But I'm a backend guy, I like optimizing code performance and dealing with data.

+Programmer specialized in web development using multiple tools, frameworks and libraries both in frontend and backend.

 ## Languages and tools:

   * <code><img height="20" src="https://raw.githubusercontent.com/Jose-cod7/Jose-cod7/main/230px-HTML5_logo_and_wordmark.svg.png"></code> HTML